zacheliason/hla-em/README.md

 - -t THREADS, --threads THREADS
      Some portions of the HLA-EM pipeline support multithreading; if you wish to use this feature, set this to the number of cores available (default: 1)
 - -r REFERENCE, --reference REFERENCE
-     HLA-EM includes a comprehensive set of HLA reference genes maintained by [IMGT, international ImMunoGeneTics Database](https://github.com/ANHIG/IMGTHLA/blob/Latest/hla_gen.fasta), the use of which is recommended.
+     HLA-EM includes a comprehensive set of HLA reference genes maintained by [IMGT, the international ImMunoGeneTics Database](https://github.com/ANHIG/IMGTHLA/blob/Latest/hla_gen.fasta), the use of which is recommended.
 However, if you wish to supply your own HLA gene reference file in FASTA format, use this option with the path to the file
 - -a ANNOTATION, --annotation ANNOTATION
      A file of HLA gene annotations in TSV format to be used in place of the default HLA gene annotations [$INSTALLDIR/reference/hla_gene_annot.tsv]
 - --starHLA STARHLA